Here is a breakdown of major shareholders in SLM Corporation (NASDAQ: SLM)

 SLM Corporation (SLM): Who are the competitors?

-The company’s main competitors (and peers) include World Acceptance Corporation (WRLD) that is trading 128.67% up over the past 12 months.
-Navient Corporation (NAVI) is 109.56% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -33.43% from the last report on Mar 30, 2021 to stand at a total of 13.17 million short shares sold with a short interest ratio of 1.77.
+The company’s main competitors (and peers) include World Acceptance Corporation (WRLD) that is trading 130.24% up over the past 12 months.
+Navient Corporation (NAVI) is 117.35% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 6.54% from the last report on Apr 14, 2021 to stand at a total of 11.57 million short shares sold with a short interest ratio of 1.85.